-This module introduces fundamental concepts of communication systems and communications networks, including baseband signals and noise, analogue modulation/demodulation, sampling and digitisation, digital modulation/demodulation, network architecture and topologies, link layer, local area network and Internet protocols.
+This module introduces fundamental concepts of communication systems and communications networks, including baseband signals, communication channel and noise, analogue modulation/demodulation, sampling and digitisation, digital modulation/demodulation, network architecture and topologies, access networks, voice and data, local area networks, and Internet protocols and Transport networks.
 Extensive practical work is included.
 Examples classes also support student learning.

 Total study hours: 150

 • S. Haykin, Communication Systems, Wiley, 5th Edition, 2010.

 • Proakis, John G., Salehi, Masoud (2002) Communication systems engineering, Prentice Hall, New Jersey